SAP-samples/teched2025-AD165/exercises/ex5/README.md

 # Exercise 5 (optional) - Learn about Business Content integration and access SAP Build Work Zone from a mobile device

 In this exercise, you will learn how business content from an SAP system can be integrated into SAP Build Work Zone.
-Finally, you will download the native SAP Mobile Start app to your own smartphone and open your SAP Build Work Zone site there.
+In addition, you will download the native SAP Mobile Start app to your own smartphone and open your SAP Build Work Zone site there.

 > [!NOTE]
 > Business content can be integrated in several ways within SAP Build Work Zone.
 One method is by creating UI integration cards that consume content from an OData service in an SAP system, utilizing the connectivity services of SAP Business Technology Platform (SAP BTP).
 >
 >Another integration method is called **Content Federation**.
 This scenario consists of two main steps:
 >
 >- **Content Exposure**: An administrator selects what content should be available in SAP Build Work Zone.
 This is typically done on the content provider side, for example, within an SAP S/4HANA system.
-The exposure usually happens at the role level and includes all content entities assigned to the selected roles, such as groups, catalogs, pages, and spaces.
+The exposure usually happens at the role level and includes all content entities assigned to the selected roles, such as apps, groups, catalogs, pages, and spaces.
 >
->- **Content Consumption**: This step occurs within SAP Build Work Zone, where the exposed content is consumed.
+>- **Content Consumption**: This step occurs within SAP Build Work Zone, where a content channel is created and the exposed content is consumed.
 >
 >It’s important to note that the applications are not replicated or transported to SAP BTP.
 Instead, the exposure provides metadata that allows SAP Build Work Zone to launch the applications, which continue to run in the provider system.